From partnership to action: ILRI and WOAH deepen global One Health collaboration

 Strengthening governance and capacity in Africa

-"We only institutionalize One Health when we have the data to support it," Wambua said.
-"Countries need evidence to justify legal frameworks, budget allocations, and institutional reforms.
-Our research strength can address that evidence gap, particularly in Africa and other low- and middle-income countries where governance remains a constraint.
+"We only institutionalize One Health when we have the data to support it," said Lillian Wambua, WOAH regional One Health officer.
+"Countries need evidence to justify legal frameworks, budget allocations and institutional reforms.
+ILRI's research strength can address that evidence gap, particularly in Africa and other low- and middle-income countries where governance remains a constraint."

 ILRI expressed willingness to support capacity strengthening for national veterinary services, aligning with WOAH's Performance of Veterinary Services program that evaluates and strengthens veterinary system performance globally.